robfairh/arfc.github.io/software/moltres/wiki/input_example.md

 boundary.
-The domain consists of 14 fuel channels, alternating with 14 solid graphite moderator regions, represented in the figure by cyan and grey rectangles respectively. regions respectively.
-In the figure below, the blue (cyan) rectangles represent fuel / molton salt regions and the grey rectangles represent the graphite moderator regions.
+The domain consists of 14 fuel channels, alternating with 14 solid graphite moderator regions, represented in the figure by cyan and grey rectangles respectively. fuel / molton salt regions and the grey rectangles represent the graphite moderator regions.